Property & Ownership

 - Is the property contaminated?

-Tolko is currently working through the Ministry of Environment and a third-party Environmental firm to safely decommission the site.
-Through the assessment process, a small number of isolated areas were found to exceed the applicable standards for contaminants.
-These areas are being remediated under the supervision of the third-party professional.
+Tolko Industries Ltd. is currently working with the Ministry of Environment and a third-party Environmental firm to safely decommission the site.
 While this work is ongoing, the planning team is pleased with the overall condition of the site given the history of industrial operations.

 - What is happening on the site now?
 When will the rest of the buildings be taken down?